AlaaHalumi/2gatherapi-js/README.md

 <div>
 <h2>tg-library: </h2>
-<p>library plugin create img with modal box for the text and two buttons for start read the text and the second for stop reader</p>
+<p>With library plugin you can create many books in one place, all you need is: img contains modal box to show the text, and two different buttons one is to start reading the text and the second is to stop reading</p>
 <h3>Object Property:</h3>
 <h4>path - book path for read the text</h4>
 <h4>bookName - the name of the book</h4>